- Prospective Students

 A: Close to 50 percent of our students go into private practice.
 Others choose to practice in government positions, judicial clerkships, business law and public interest law.
 Visit our Quick Facts page for the full breakdown.

 Q: DOES ONU OFFER CLINICAL PROGRAMS?

-A: ONU Law offers 11 guaranteed clinical placement programs.
+A: ONU Law offers 12 clinical placement programs and 100% placement.
 For a summary and description of these clinical placement programs, Click Here.
 More than 60% of the student body particpates in clinics prior to graduation.
 Every student is guaranteed a clincial placement at ONU Law.

 Q: WHAT IS THE AVG DEBT OF AN ONU LAW STUDENT?

 A: The average debt of our law students after three years is roughly $94,000.
 However, with ONU Law's reduced tuition of $25,470, overall student debt will undoubtedly drop.

 Q: WHAT ARE THE FEE AND TUITION RATES?

 A: ONU Law continues to offer a premier legal education at a marginal cost.
 We remain the lowest private law school tuition in the state.
 Tuition was reduced to $25,470 for the 2015-16 academic year.
 There is also Student Bar Association Dues of $40 and a tech fee of $240 per year.
 In addition, Law Review Dues are $20 and a parking permit costs $65.
 To learn more about ONU Law's committment to making a private legal education affordable for more students, click here.

 Q: DOES ONU PROVIDE FINANCIAL AID?